LID Controls

 Bio-retention cells, infiltration trenches, and permeable pavement systems can contain optional drain systems in their gravel storage beds to convey excess captured runoff off of the site and prevent the unit from flooding.
 They can also have an impermeable floor or liner that prevents any infiltration into the native soil from occurring.
 Infiltration trenches and porous pavement systems can also be subjected to a decrease in hydraulic conductivity over time due to clogging.

 Although some LID practices can also provide significant pollutant reduction benefits, at this time GeoSWMM only models the reduction in runoff mass load resulting from the reduction in runoff mass load resulting from the reduction in runoff flow volume.
-The following topics will provide a detailed illustration of the using LID controls:
+The following topics will provide a detailed illustration of the using LID controls: LID Representation LID controls are represented by a combination of vertical layers whose properties are defined on a per-unit-area basis.
+This allows LIDs of the same design but differing areal coverage to easily be placed within different subcatchments in a study area.
+During a simulation, GeoSWMM performs a moisture balance that keeps track of how much water moves between and is stored within each LID layer.
+As an example, the layers used to model a bio-retention cell and the flow pathways between them are shown below:

 On this page